-According to order of the Italian Minister for Health dated 12th August 2020 passengers entering Italy are requested to fill a self-declaration and be aware of the measures for containing the spread of COVID-19 in force in Italy (see attachment, available only in Italian).
+According to latest orders of the Italian Minister for Health passengers entering Italy are requested to fill a self-declaration and be aware of the measures for containing the spread of COVID-19 in force in Italy (see attachment, available only in Italian).

 You can download here the updated self-declaration in case of entry into Italy from abroad, fill and deliver to our staff once on board.